-While insurers on the whole are likely to have suffered from low interest rates, increase in premium rates for Commercial and Property lines are likely to have benefited property and casualty insurers.
+The insurance industry broadly encompasses life, property and casualty, multi-line insurers and insurance brokers.
+While insurers on the whole are likely to have been affected by low interest rates in the first quarter, increase in premium rates for Commercial and Property lines are likely to have benefited property and casualty insurers.

-However, life insurers are more likely to bear the brunt of very low interest rate levels, given their exposure to products that offer guaranteed minimum returns.
+However, life insurers are more likely to bear the brunt of low interest rate level, given their exposure to products that offer guaranteed minimum returns.
 P&C insurers too have been witnessing weak investment income, induced by soft investment yields and equity market declines.
-Notably, property and casualty insurers are more a widely exposed to equity investments than life insurers.
+Notably, property and casualty insurers are more exposed to equity investments than life insurers.

-Against the current economic backdrop that is prevalent since the coronavirus outbreak over the first quarter, property and casualty insurers should be better placed than life insurers.
+Against the economic backdrop prevalent since the coronavirus outbreak, property and casualty insurers appear to be better placed than life insurers.
 These companies have been benefiting from strong top lines on the back of their vast and diversified businesses.
 Premium rates in Personal and Commercial lines of insurance have been rising over the last several quarters, a trend that most likely continued in the to-be-reported quarter.

-The PC industry might have suffered weather-related catastrophe loss from the March tornado in Nashville.
-Overall catastrophe activity in the to-be-reported quarter is likely to have aggravated from the prior-year quarter.
+The P&C insurance industry players might have suffered weather-related catastrophe loss due to the March tornado in Nashville.
 Also, charges from the COVID-19 impact are expected to have dented margins.

-Meanwhile, insurance brokers have been gaining traction from top-line growth owing to their vast and varied business profiles.
-Brokers are likely to have been aided by better commissions and fees, higher consulting and brokerage services, new business generation, etc. Their bottom line is also likely to have been supported by their share buybacks.
+However, insurance brokers have been gaining traction from top-line growth owing to their vast and varied business profiles.
+Brokers are likely to have been aided by better commissions and fees, higher consulting and brokerage services, new business generation, etc. Their bottom line is likely to have been supported by share buybacks.

 The companies are also likely to have incurred elevated expenses due to several growth-related initiatives taken.

-The latest Earnings Preview indicates that total earnings for the Finance sector, which comprises the insurance industry, are expected to be down 28.4% while revenues are projected to be 2.5% higher year over year.
+The latest Earnings Preview indicates that total earnings for the Finance sector, of which the insurance industry is a part, are expected to be down 29.1% while revenues are projected to be 3.1% higher year over year.

 Per the Zacks model, the combination of a positive Earnings ESP and a Zacks Rank #1 (Strong Buy), 2 (Buy) or 3 (Hold) increases the chances of an earnings beat.
 You can uncover the best stocks to buy or sell before they’re reported with our Earnings ESP Filter.